SaikrishnaSonnakula/styleguide_source/README.md

 <a name="contents-styleguide"></a>
 ## What's in Styleguide
 There is a lot that Styleguide comes with and does a lot so that you don't have to.
-Bootstrap and Bourbon are installed via Styleguide so your local projects need not include boostrap and bourbon.
+Babel and Bourbon are installed via Styleguide so your local projects need not include boostrap and bourbon.

+### Node / NPM

+The styleguide is NPM module, allowing users to consume and distribute JavaScript modules that are available on the [NPM Registry](https://www.npmjs.com/) .
+Packages on the NPM registry are in CommonJS format and include a metadata file in JSON format and can be included in project's Package.json.

 ### Bourbon / Neat